MicrosoftDocs/well-architected/well-architected/security/design-identity.md

 Most architectures have shared services that are hosted and accessed across networks.
 Those services share common infrastructure and users need to access resources and data from anywhere.
 For such architectures, a common way to secure resources is to use network controls.
 However, that isn't enough.

 Provide security assurance through _identity management_: the process of authenticating and authorizing security principals.
 Use identity management services to authenticate and grant permission to users, partners, customers, applications, services, and other entities.

+> [!NOTE]
-Identity management is typically a centralized function delivered by Central IT or a Cloud Center of Excellence team, as outlined in the article on [Roles and responsibilities](./design-identity-role-definitions.md).
+> Identity management is typically a centralized function not controlled by the workload team as a part of the workload's architecture.
 Unless the workload team is responsible for a dedicated identity store, the guidance in the [Identity and access management design area of the cloud adoption framework](/azure/cloud-adoption-framework/ready/landing-zone/design-area/identity-access) should be referenced when implementing identity solutions which support multiple workloads.

 ## Checklist